Create and Use Normals inside Substance Painter

 The solutions are quite simple:

 - Modify the texture to a square texture

-The normal map produced by Materilize follows the DirectX convention and will work in Substance Painter wihtout changes.
+The normal map produced by Materilize follows the DirectX convention and will work in Substance Painter without any changes.

-Although substance painter can export either OpenGL or DirectX normal map, the ones imported into substance painter must not be in opengl otherwise the output will be mangled.
-If you need to convert one to the other, invert the green channel of the normal map, either through photoshop or via shaders.
+Although substance painter can export either OpenGL or DirectX normal maps, the incoming normal maps still need to be in DirectX format otherwise the viewport won't show the shading correctly when you texturing.
+If you need to convert one format to the other, invert the green channel of the normal map.

 Here is two screenshots of the viewport of substance painter and the viewport of blender.
 The lights are coming from the north.
 Top row opengl maps, bottom row directx maps.